Schur decomposition of several matrices: Introduction

-To be able to describe any collection of matrices and the corresponding transformations easily, we associate them with a directed graph (this idea is borrowed from the representation theory).
+To be able to describe any collection of matrices and the corresponding transformations easily, we associate them with a directed graph (this idea is borrowed from { representation theory, note also that directed graph are often called quivers in representation theory literature}).
 Recall that a {\it pseudotree} is an undirected connected graph that contains at most one cycle.
-A connected acyclic graph, i.e. a {\it tree}, is therefore a pseudotree.
+A connected acyclic graph, i.e., a {\it tree}, is therefore a pseudotree.
 A {\it pseudoforest} is an undirected graph in which every connected component is a pseudotree.
-Note that a {\it forest}, i.e. a not-necessarily-connected acyclic graph, is a pseudoforest.
+Note that a {\it forest}, i.e., a not-necessarily-connected acyclic graph, is a pseudoforest.
 We apply the terms ``tree'', ``pseudotree'' and ``pseudoforest'' to directed graphs, simply by ignoring the directions of the edges.
-A \emph{Representation} of a directed graph (a {\it quiver}) is given by assigning to each vertex a vector space (over the field of either real or complex numbers) and to each directed edge a linear mapping.
-We can express these mappings by their matrices choosing bases in the spaces.
-Reselection of the bases reduces by corresponding equivalence transformations the matrices of these linear mappings, for details see \cite{HoSe14,Serg88} as well as the following example.
+A \emph{representation} of a directed graph is given by assigning to each vertex a vector space (over the field of either real or complex numbers) and to each direc ted edge a linear mapping.
+By choosing bases in these vector spaces, we can express the mappings { between these spaces by matrices.} Reselection of the bases reduces by corresponding equivalence transformations the matrices of these linear mappings, for details see \cite{HoSe14,Serg88} as well as the following example.